nf-core/ampliseq/README.md

 ## Introduction

-**nfcore/ampliseq** is a bioinformatics analysis pipeline used for 16S rRNA or ITS amplicon sequencing data (currently supported is Illumina paired end or PacBio).
+**nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing data, focussing on 16S rRNA or ITS regions.
+Supported is single-end or paired-end Illumina and PacBio data.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.